lumeland/blog/posts/vento-2.md

 leading to some interesting discussions about Vento's philosophy and its future direction.
 The most demanding challenge, for which we made different proofs of concept, was to find an alternative approach to analyze the JavaScript code without using meriyah or any other dependency.
-This would speed up the compilation and remove all Vento dependencies.
+This would make the compilation faster and remove all Vento dependencies.

 Thanks to this change, the local footprint was reduced from [1.8MB](https://pkg-size.dev/ventojs@1) to